kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

 * soundwire pulseaudio-alsa lib32-libpulse lib32-alsa-plugins - SoundWire and its dependencies; enables the use of an Android phone as a wireless speaker; Configuration: open _PulseAudio_ GUI `pavucontrol[-qt]` -\> Recording tab -\> ALSA Capture from `Monitor of Built-in Audio Analog Stereo`

 qemu -> generic virtualizer
-* redshift / redshift-qt -> color temperature changer (spares eyes) -> run on background in tray with "redshift-gtk&" -> right click on the tray icon and enable Autostart; create configuration file by https://github.com/jonls/redshift/blob/master/redshift.conf.sample; change `temp-day` and `temp-night` to `1800`, `fade` to `0` - TODO add entire config file shotwell -> image viewer with nice features (crop, rotate, ...) tigervnc -> VNC client and server
+shotwell -> image viewer with nice features (crop, rotate, ...) tigervnc -> VNC client and server
 * thunar - favorite file manager